robertwaredev/scripts/docs/Fogstone.md

 ## Fog Gates

+> The road less taken, only because you must find it first.

 - Fog Gates are passages between the Overworld and The Old World, destroyed and created in new locations with the passing of the Fog.
 They are the only means of accessing The Old World.

 ## The Old World